DeZilla01/DeCTF2/README.md

 The project is currently private to lower expectations from the community.
 It will be public when I judge it to be ready.

 Current Progress:
-CTF is kinda functional, but unfinished.
-I'm going to work on kits next to be able to get basic features functional.
+CTF is now functional and working as intented \o/.
+Going to work on BaseKit fairly soon so I can work on combat.
 Looking at maybe using OldCombatMechanics plugin as depency.

 Version:
 This may be a difficult choice for some, but I decided to start this project on MC 1.19.
 This may be a controversial choice due to combat differences with 1.8, but the fact is 1.8 is now heavily outdated.
 At the moment I write this I haven't started work on kit/balance, but I plan to introduce 1.8ish combat as far as it can realistically be.